oracle-livelabs/security/accessgovernance-getting-started/desktop-integrate-oag-db/desktop-integrate-oag-db.md

     ```
     <copy>./start_all_servers.sh</copy>
     ```
-## Task 3: Run Script for LiveLab User Creation

-1. To create the LiveLab user in OIG, execute the below command to create a file create_user.sh
+5. To create the LiveLab user in OIG, execute the below command to create a file create_user.sh

     ```
     <copy>touch create_user.sh